VarunS2002/Ionic-Tic-Tac-Toe/README.md

 >[![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ![Build: passing](https://img.shields.io/badge/build-passing-brightgreen)

-This is a fully fledged 2 or 1 player tic-tac-toe game written in TypeScript, HTML and SCSS using Ionic Framework which uses minimax algorithm with alpha beta pruning for Player vs Computer mode.
+This is a fully fledged 2 or 1 player tic-tac-toe game written in TypeScript, HTML and SCSS using Ionic Framework which uses minimax algorithm with alpha beta pruning for Single Player mode.
-It can be exported to Android, iOS, Windows, PWA or a website.
+It can be exported to Android, iOS, Windows, MacOS, PWA or a Web App.

 ## Hosted on: